ContinualAI/continual-learning-baselines/README.md

 in your python environment (it is usually enough to add `/path/to/avalanche` to your `PYTHONPATH`).
 2. Use the `gitbisect_test.sh` (provided in this repository) in combination with `git bisect` to retrieve the avalanche commit introducing the regression.
 `git bisect start HEAD v0.1.0 -- # HEAD (current version) is bad, v0.1.0 is good`
-`git bisect run /path/to/gitbisect_test.sh /path/to/reproducible-cl optional_test_name`
+`git bisect run /path/to/gitbisect_test.sh /path/to/continual-learning-baselines optional_test_name`
 `git bisect reset`
-3. The `gitbisect_test.sh` script requires a mandatory parameter pointing to the `reproducible-continual-learning` directory and an optional parameter specifying the path to a particular unittest (e.g., `tests.EWC.test_pmnist`).
+3. The `gitbisect_test.sh` script requires a mandatory parameter pointing to the `continual-learning-baselines` directory and an optional parameter specifying the path to a particular unittest (e.g., `tests.EWC.test_pmnist`).
 If the second parameter is not given, all the unit tests will be run.
 4. The terminal output will tell you which commit introduced the bug